Prospective Students

 Mentorship is extremely important to me.
 I value feedback, I value growth.
 When I take a graduate student, I'm invested in their growth and success, whatever that looks like for them.

-Am I able to receive mentorship and expirience in upper level statistics?
+Am I able to receive mentorship and experience in upper-level statistics?

 Can I talk to prior students who have worked with you?

-If you are selected for an interview, you will be able to speak with students that have worked with me.
-I am a new faculty member (started in 2021), so have one graduate student at the moment, but have also worked with and mentored many graduate students over the years.
-There are many pros to being one of the a first graduate students to work with a faculty member (papers, get to shape projects, energized faculty member) and there are some cons (faculty is still learning about the university/requirements for students-I'm a quick learner though).
+If you are selected for an interview, you will be able to speak with students who have worked with me.
+I am a new faculty member (started in 2021), so have three graduate students at the moment, but have also worked with and mentored many graduate students over the years.
+There are many pros to being one of the first graduate students to work with a faculty member (papers, get to shape projects, energized faculty member) and there are some cons (faculty is still learning about the university/requirements for students-I'm a quick learner though).